FAQs

 I heard that I can make payment installments for the class.
 Is this true?

 Absolutely true.
 Squarespace (this website) uses Stripe as the payment system and Klara is attached to Stripe.
-Klarna allows you to make payments, up to 24 months, however you will get charged 13.99% APR.
+Klarna allows you to make payments, up to 24 months.

 Why don’t you charge more for this class?
 I mean, this class is super valuable and you could make a lot more!